 As much as we would love to fill your retreat with endless learnings, it simply isn’t practical for you to be overloaded with training and sessions.

 During your breaks, plan to do some mindful activities for yourself, or things you love doing but you never make the time for.
-It may be reading a book, having a cup of tea and putting your feet up, taking a nap, writing in a journal or reflecting on what you have learnt.
-Going outside and sitting on the grass or taking your shoes off to connect with the earth is a great way to ground yourself and reconnect to who you are, and can be a good way to reset before your next class.
+It may be reading a book, having a cup of tea, putting your feet up, taking a nap, journaling or reflecting on what you have learnt.
+Going outside and sitting on the grass or taking your shoes off to connect with the earth is a great way to ground and re-centre yourself, something as simple as this can be a powerful way to reset before your next class.

 How can I limit distractions for my retreat?